socketwench/dropwhale/README.md

 ## Use

-Download Dropwhale and copy the .docker directory to the root of your module repository.
-You can choose to commit the directory to your module repository, or gitignore it.
+1. Download Dropwhale and copy the .docker directory to the root of your module repository.
+2. You can choose to commit the directory to your module repository, or gitignore it.
 Dropwhale doesn't care.
+3. Copy .docker/docker-compose.override.yml.dist to .docker/docker-compose.override.yml (no .dist).
+4. Edit docker/docker-compose.override.yml, replace your_module_name with your module machine name.
+5. Run .docker/build.sh.

 ## License